Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 The goal of this tutorial is to use ARKit hand tracking data to implement custom hand gestures inside an app for Apple Vision.

-This post will require quite a bit of math, so if you aren't familiar with linear algebra you may have a little trouble following along.
+This guide will require quite a bit of math, so if you aren't familiar with linear algebra you may have a little trouble following along.
 Hopefully I've been able to simplify it enough for anyone to understand, but I lack the perspective to know for sure.

-In addition, the code in this post is written to be read and understood, not copy/pasted.
+In addition, the code in this guide is written to be read and understood, not copy/pasted.
 If you paste code from this guide into your own project, you **will** need to make changes to get it working.

 With the goal in mind our question then becomes "How can you implement meaningful custom hand gestures for Apple Vision?"